Relative stability conditions on Fukaya categories of surfaces: Abstract

 \section{Abstract}

-In this paper, we introduce the novel notion of a relative Bridgeland stability condition, in the context of a wrapped Fukaya category of a marked surface with respect to part of its boundary.
-This construction can be shown to have nice functorial properties and behave well under certain decompositions of surfaces.
-We use this method to reduce the calculation of stability conditions on the Fukaya category of any fully stopped surface into simpler cases, and in particular we show that any stability condition on such a category is of the type described by Haiden, Katzarkov and Kontsevich, ie. given by the structure of a flat surface; there are no exotic non-geometric stability conditions.
+It is shown that there is a useful notion of a relative Bridgeland stability condition on the partially wrapped Fukaya category of a marked surface, relative to some part of the surface's boundary.
+This construction has nice functorial properties, obeying cutting and gluing relations.
+This reduces the calculation of stability conditions on the Fukaya category of any fully stopped surface into three types of base cases.
+Calculations of these cases shows that every Bridgeland stability condition on such categories can be described by flat surfaces.
+In other words, the map constructed by Haiden-Katzarkov-Kontsevich from the moduli of flat surfaces to the stability space of the Fukaya category is a global homeomorphism when the surface is fully stopped.